What is academic integrity?

 - Sharing University teaching materials with third-parties, including uploading lecture notes, slides or recordings to websites

-- Forgery or falsification of documents (such as transcripts or medical) to gain academic advantage or advancement
+- Forgery or falsification of documents (such as transcripts or medical certificates) to gain academic advantage or advancement

 - Copying or possession of unauthorised materials in examinations